 Q: After filing a SAR, should we continue to make transactions for the customer?

-And in the case with my institution, we were a lender, predominantly with customers who had multi-million dollar revolving lines of credit that they used for their operating capital.
-In addition, these loans, how would you know, five or 10-year terms on them.
+And in the case of my institution, we were a lender, predominantly with customers who had multi-million dollar revolving lines of credit that they used for their operating capital.
+In addition, these loans, how would you know, five or 10-year terms on them?

 So our manager was not going to call a loan and say goodbye just because of something compliance has noted, it would have to be serious for them to do that.
 An actual indictment maybe.

 The bank should have its own policy on how it addresses customers who have suspicious activity reports filed on them.